01 of 03

 Using the Chiller

 The operation is straightforward.
-Remember to keep the flow fast enough to prevent freezing of the coils inside the box.
+Remember to keep the flow fast enough to prevent freezing of the water in the coils inside the box.
 If equipped with a thermostat, your fridge/chiller will be easier to control.
 Some models only allow you to set the main box temperature, not the freezer compartment.
 That's another reason for removing the aluminum ice cube divider and tray.
 The probe that is attached to the wall of the freezer area will now monitor the entire cavity.
+Set the refrigerator thermostat to the level that maintains the chilled water at the appropriate temperature to keep the aquarium temperature constant.

-Try to use opaque tubing to eliminate algae growth from the sump to the unit and back.
-You will probably get the black, smudged variety, not the bright green that you see in and around the lighting canopy.
-Using the milky-white, semi-transparent variety of hard, plastic tubing resulted in this build-up after six months or so.
+Try to use opaque tubing to eliminate algae growth in the tubes running from the sump to the unit and back.
+You will probably get the black algae, not the bright green algae that you see in and around the lighting canopy.
+Using the milky-white, semi-transparent hard, plastic tubing resulted in this build-up after six months or so.